codersaiful/woo-product-table/readme.txt

 You can easily show specific category products.
 While creating new table click on the basic tab.
 You will find an option to select your category.
 You can also choose multiple categories.

 = Is it suitable for any theme ? =

 Yes. *WooCommerce Product Table* will adapt with your theme design.

+=  =

 == Screenshots ==

-`/assets/screenshot-1.png`
-`/assets/screenshot-2.png`
-`/assets/screenshot-3.png`
-`/assets/screenshot-4.png`
-`/assets/screenshot-5.png`
+1. New Column Design
+2. Mobile and Tablet Responsive Layout
+3. Column Inner Items
+4. Custom Design Template
+5. Multiple Items in one Column
+6. Create a New Table on WordPress and Product Table edit screen
+7. Select your desired columns to show in product table
+8. Select basic query
+9. Set few conditions on table
+10. Setup advanced search box and mini filter

 == Changelog ==

+= 2.6.1 =
+* Unlimited Filter And Action Available
+* Column Customizer
+* Any Product Addons Plugin Supported
+* Any third-party Plugin Supporte
+* Awesome Support
+* All Bug Fix
+* Stable with Latest Woocommerce
+* Stable with Latest WordPress
+*
+*

 = 2.0 =
 * Auto Responsive for Mobile